IgnacioBellomo/pagination-api/README.md

     Options: my-app-001 to my-app-250

 ## max
   Defines the maximum number of apps returned by the API.
+If no max is declared, the API will return a maximum of 50 entries.
 The API will never return more than 50 entries.

 ### Example: